-Whether you calculate your savings rate against your gross income or against your net income, first you have to know how much you are saving.
-At a first glance, your savings are simply what you don’t spend.
+Whether you calculate your savings rate against your gross income or against your net income, you have to know how much you are saving.
+At first glance, your savings are simply what you don’t spend.

 Savings = Gross Income – Taxes – Expenses

-It’s not just mortgage.
+This isn’t only about a mortgage.
 The same questions also apply to student loans, car loans, and credit card debt.
-If credit card payments are an expense, are you saving more when you make only the minimum payment on your credit card and you send the difference to your bank account?
-Let’s get to the bottom of this confusion.
-I will start with simpler parts and build up from there.
+If credit card payments are expenses, are your expenses lower and your savings higher when you make only the minimum payment on your credit card and you send the difference to your bank account?
+If credit card payments are savings, are you boosting your savings when you charge a large sum on your credit card and then pay it off?

 Escrow Payments Are Expenses